Catalina Island Avalon harbor at golden hour, the iconic Casino Building, palm-fringed waterfront, and yachts moored in turquoise water

 When to Visit Catalina Island

-May through October is the working window — the water warms into the high sixties and seventies, the visibility for snorkelling and diving climbs steeply, and the boating season is in full operation.
-June through August is when Avalon is genuinely bustling: cruise ships at anchor, the Casino tours full, the harbor a confusion of yachts and ferries and harbor patrol boats.
+May through October is the stretch to aim for, when the water warms into the high sixties and seventies, the visibility for snorkelling and diving climbs steeply, and the boating season runs in full.
+June through August is when Avalon is genuinely busy: cruise ships at anchor, the Casino tours full, the harbor a confusion of yachts and ferries and harbor patrol boats.
 The clearest case for a luxury visit is September and October.
 The crowds thin, the weather reliably holds in the seventies, and the JazzTrax Festival in mid-October fills the Casino Ballroom with the best live music the island sees all year.
-November through April brings cooler temperatures (highs in the low sixties), fewer ferries, intermittent rain, and the island's quietest months — but also winter whale-watching, when grey whales pass within a few miles of the leeward shore on their migration to Baja.
+November through April brings cooler temperatures (highs in the low sixties), fewer ferries, intermittent rain, and the island's quietest months, but also winter whale-watching, when grey whales pass within a few miles of the leeward shore on their migration to Baja.
 If you want Catalina at its most undisturbed, January and February are unanswerable.

 Best Areas to Stay